 Poole is one of the world’s largest natural harbours, its central position on the South Coast ensuring a hassle-free journey to the cruise terminal.
 The port's convenient road and rail links mean that cruises from Poole are an accessible option for passengers from London, the South of England, the West Country and even the Midlands.
 The cruise terminal is remarkably easy to reach, less than five minutes drive from Poole train station and the town centre.
-CMV’s Astoria cruises from Poole to various ports in Northern Europe and around the UK.
+Cruise from Poole to various ports in Northern Europe and cruises around Britain.

 The port is just half a mile away from the city centre, and the same distance from the train station.
 Poole station has rail connections across southern England and up to London Waterloo.
 Bournemouth Airport is just 12 miles away from the harbour.